arvigeus/AZ-204/Questions/Functions.md

     ILogger log)
 {
     // Process the incoming message, if necessary
-    // Prepare the outputMessage
+    // Prepare the output message
-    // The outputMessage is automatically sent to the Service Bus topic }
+    // The output message is automatically sent for the subscribers to read later }
 ```